hariramesh9a/redboxkiosk/README.md

 Scenario: Movies available and user can rent a movie Given movies are available

 When user rent the movie

 Then transaction is successful

 And movie count in kiosk reduce by one

 And movie count with user go up by one

 Scenario: Movies not avaialble and user try to rent Given movies are not available

 When user rent the movie

 Then transaction is failed

+To check how this is done goto http://etlcode.com/index.php/tutorial/rubycucumber/Database-Testing